daniilgriga/AssemblyProjects/README.md

 **RESULT:** The program has this functionality:

-- button 'F' - display the frame with registers on the screen (stationary values of registers).
+- Button 'F' - display the frame with registers on the screen (stationary values of registers).
-- button 'T' - start timer, i.e. start updating of register values.
+- Button 'T' - start timer, i.e. start updating of register values.
-- button 'D' - deleting the frame from the screen.
+- Button 'D' - deleting the frame from the screen.

 ![work example](images/example.gif)